 "Aside from accidental spills, the risk of environmental contamination from released ethanol is minimal.
 The release of strong acids and bases used in the production of ethanol due to improper handling/disposal could lead to serious environmental impairments and ecotoxicity in both terrestrial and aquatic environments.
 However, no incidents involving the release of these chemical feedstocks from ethanol production facilities have been reported.
-Further, lesser amounts of ethanol are constantly released to the environmental impairment (HSDB, 2012).
+Further, lesser amounts of ethanol are constantly released to the environment from animal wastes, plants, insects, forest fires, and microbes without causing environmental impairment (HSDB, 2012).
 It is therefore unlikely that large-scale spills and associated environmental contamination will occur under the allowed use of ethanol as a sanitizer and disinfectant in organic livestock production."